BSc (Hons) Applied Sports & Exercise Sciences

 LEVEL 6 (YEAR 3)

 In the final year, students explore an interest in one or more performance disciplines.
-This specialism enables students to develop both personal and professional skills essential for employment in a sport-related industry.
+This specialism enables students to develop both personal and professional skills essential for employment in a sports-related industry.
 You will have 24 hours of contact time per module.
 Opportunities exist to obtain externally recognised qualifications at this level, at no extra cost; Level 3 Exercise Referral, Level 3 Personal Trainer & Hudl Sportscode Scripting Level 2.

 - Applied Sport and Performance Psychology (20 credits): This module aims to develop specific knowledge on the role of a Sport and Performance Psychologist within the Sport Setting.